GSA/digitalgov.gov/content/authors/lakshmi-grama/_index.md

 # If you include an email address, it will be displayed on your profile page
 email: lgrama@mail.nih.gov
 # Keep it under 50 words and only one paragraph
-bio: As Associate Director for Dissemination and Digital Communications at the National Cancer Institute (NIH), Lakshmi strives to bring these various disciplines to bear to communicate the results of cancer research to people touched by cancer, their caregivers, and researchers.
+bio: As Associate Director for Dissemination and Digital Communications at the National Cancer Institute (NCI) within the National Institutes of Health (NIH), Lakshmi strives to bring these various disciplines to bear to communicate the results of cancer research to people touched by cancer, their caregivers, and researchers.
 Her current focus is to make sure NCI’s digital strategy is future-ready given the rapid pace of transformation.
 Lakshmi’s three graduate degrees in Information Science, Applied Linguistics, and English Literature are the foundation for her work in cancer communications.
 # Where can people learn more about your work?
 # Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url: ""

+# Agency Full Name [e.g. U.S. General Services Administration]
+agency_full_name: "National Institutes of Health"

 # Agency Acronym [e.g., GSA]
 agency: NIH
 # [e.g. 'jeremyzilar'] — A GitHub account will allow you to edit pages on Digital.gov.